arrigon/WGDetect/TranslatePipeline2/README.txt

-5. Run the pipeline (run everything from the root folder) perl Translate_build.pl dbase NbCPUS MaxUse
+5. Run the pipeline (run everything from the root folder) perl Translate_loader_queue.pl dbase NCPU MaxUse MinRam

-  - dbase = database to use (either plant, invertebrate, vertebrate_mammalian, vertebrate_other or any name of your own: use this exact spelling)
+dbase = plant (use this spelling), pick protein reference database (downloaded from GenBank, May 1st 2015).
-  - NbCPUS = Number of CPUs to allocate per blast search
+NCPU = Number of cores to be used by each process MaxUse = Maximal load allowed on the computing server.
-  - MaxUse = Maximum allowed load on the server
+MinRam = Minimal RAM to leave free (Gb).

 6. Get the results in ./data.out (added on the fly by the pipeline)